Bible Babble Buffet Part 4

 This is the type of thing that is referred to in another letter to the Corinthians by the Holy Ghost when Paul said "For we are not as many, which corrupt the word of God".

 I personally just love this verse.
 It gives all the glory to God, and none to man.
-If I am different in any way, or have any good, it is solely because of the good pleasure of Almighty God.
+If I am different in any way, or have any good, or spiritual gifts or knowledge of the truth, or am a Christian at all, it is solely because of the good pleasure of Almighty God.
 Most versions teach the same thing here, even the NKJV and NIV.

 The obvious answer to the question in the KJB, NKJV and NIV is "God, of course".
 Now if you answer "God" to the NASB, does God regard me as superior?
 I thought He said He chose the foolish, weak, and despised to confound the wise, mighty and exalted, that no flesh should glory in His presence.